dehe1011/QuantumDNA/docs/guide/guide.rst

   and thermalization models inspired by Quantum Biology.

 **Visualization**
-  Use `qDNA`'s built-in plotting routines for effective result visualization.
+  Use `QuantumDNA`'s built-in plotting routines for effective result visualization.
 Learn to create custom visualizations tailored to your data.

 **Evaluation**